dveer1611/dveer1611/README.md

 - 😄 Pronouns: He/Him

-- 👀 I’m interested in exploring innovative solutions in the world of technology, particularly in areas like cloud computing, machine learning, and web development.
+- 👀 I’m interested in exploring innovative solutions in the world of technology, particularly in areas like cloud computing, Networking , and System Security.

 - 🌱 I’m currently learning new technologies and frameworks to stay ahead in the rapidly evolving tech landscape.
 Currently diving deep into Cloud Computing.